Rugby Football League Championship First Division: 1905–1970: Restructure

 In 1905–06 the two divisions were re-combined into a single competition.
 Clubs played all the teams in their own county on a home-and-away basis, results counting towards the re-formed Yorkshire and Lancashire Leagues.
 They also organised inter-county fixtures on an individual basis; all results were collated into a single table for the Championship.
 In order to even up the competition a top-four play-off series was used to determine the Championship.

-Apart from the interventions of the two world wars, this system was retained until the 1962–63 season, when the league briefly returned to a two divisional system.
+Apart from the interventions of the two world wars, this system was retained until the 1962–63 season, when the league briefly returned to two divisions.
 This lasted only two years, and in the 1964–65 season they returned to one large division subdivided into county leagues.
 The play-offs were expanded to the top 16 teams and the Harry Sunderland Trophy was introduced as the man-of-the-match award for the decider.

 1970–1995: Premiership and reintroducing Second Division

-In the 1973–74 season they once again went back to two divisions.
-The play-off and the Yorkshire and Lancashire League were abandoned, and a new play-off type competition, the Premiership, was introduced however the team finishing top of the Championship were crowned champions.
-During this period in the late 1980s and early 1990s Wigan dominated both the Championship and Challenge Cup.
+In the 1973–74 season the structure once again returned to two divisions.
+The Yorkshire and Lancashire League were abandoned, and a new play-off type competition, the Premiership, was introduced; however, the team finishing top of the Championship were still crowned champions.
+During this period in the late 1980s and early 1990s, Wigan dominated both the Championship and Challenge Cup.

+The final season of the Championship came in 1995–96, with a shortened, eleven-team competition to facilitate the introduction of the Super League, and the switch from a winter to summer season.
+This competition, known as the Stone's Centenary Championship to celebrate the sport's founding, was won by Wigan, who were awarded the old trophy on a permanent basis.